 After Wolf Rocks, the trail dips down into the Hemlocks along another stream, and there are beautiful campsites around mile 28.

 Next comes a long stretch without great camping that heads towards Black Moshannon State Park.
-There is a stretch of road walking on a dirt/gravel road just before the state park, where you will exit the woods and continue right on the gravel road, past a cabin on your left, and across a bridge/section with a guard rail.
-The trail will continue on your left about 100 yards past the guard rails.
+You’ll have to do some road walking on a dirt/gravel road just before the state park.
+Exit the woods and continue right on the gravel road, past a cabin on your left, and across a bridge/section with a guard rail.
+The trail will continue about 100 yards past the guard rails on your left.

 This marks the 3 miles or so stretch through the state park.
-This section can be quite wet and muddy, even in the driest of times.
+Even in the driest seasons, this section can still be wet and muddy.
 Boardwalks have been installed over some sections of the marsh, but you still may get wet or muddy feet.
 No camping is permitted along the trail in the state park.

-When you cross over Julian Pike, a paved road, around mile 35, this marks your exit from Black Moshannon State Park.
-You’ll notice that there are trail post markers with distances back to route 504 on this section.
-It feels kind of like a countdown, a welcome sight.
+Crossing Julian Pike, a paved road around mile 35, marks your exit from Black Moshannon State Park.
+In this section, notice trail post markers with distances back to Route 504.
+It feels like a countdown, a welcome sight.

 Head through this easy section, and you’ll also find a few beautiful campsites along Smays Run, nestled among the hemlocks after crossing a small wooden footbridge.
 This is where we spent night #2 on the trail, and we estimate that we covered another 18 or so miles on day #2.

 There will be a few more vistas over the next couple of miles.
-From the vistas to the crossing of 504, where you return back to your car, is probably the most difficult section of the trail, as it is very rocky and covers some steep climbs and drops.
+We thought this section, from the vistas to the crossing of 504 (where our car was parked), was the most challenging section of the trail.
+It is incredibly rocky and covers some steep climbs and drops.

-One last climb up a wide, grassy path, and you’ve made it back to your vehicle!
+One last climb up a wide, grassy path, and you’re back at your vehicle!

 Celebrate a little!
 You’ve completed your hike on the AFT!